Have Your Website Rankings Dropped? It Could Be the Yoast SEO 7.0 Bug…

 This, for most people (especially photographers), should be set to yes.

-However, the bug in Yoast 7.0 accidentally switched this to “no” in may cases which could be a problem for you.
+However, the Yoast SEO 7.0 Bug accidentally switched this to "no" in may cases which could be a problem for you.

 Whenever you upload an image to your WordPress website, WordPress will always create what is called an "attachment page".
 This is where that image lives.